Sheldon C. Reed: Education

-Reed was born in Vermont on November 7, 1910.
-He acquired a bachelor's degree in biology from Dartmouth College where he worked under George Davis Snell researching harelip in mice.
-He published a paper on this subject in his junior year.
-He later attended Harvard University for graduate school where he performed research under William Castle, studying mutations in mammals including harelip.
-He published 9 more research papers at Harvard before receiving his PhD in biology in 1935.
+Reed was born in Barre, Vermont on November 7, 1910.
+He graduated from Montpelier High School in 1928.
+In 1932, he received his Bachelor of Arts degree in biology from Dartmouth College.
+While at Dartmouth, he work with George Davis Snell of Brown University to research harelip in mice; their work was published in 1932.
+He attended Harvard University for graduate school where he performed research under William E. Castle, studying mammal mutations including harelip.
+He published nine more research papers at Harvard and received his PhD in biology in 1935.

 Career

 Reed performed research in labs at the University of Chicago, McGill University where he studied development in mice, and Harvard University, where he studied the relationship between fruit fly genetics and behavior.
 In 1942 Reed participated in WWII by using his background to assist in statistical research as well as interrogation of German scientists.

 In 1947, Reed began working at the University of Minnesota as the director of the Dight Institute for Human Genetics.
-While working at the Dight Institute, Reed coined the term “genetic counseling” as a way to describe advice he and his colleagues were giving to physicians in relation to genetic diseases such as Huntington disease, mental retardation, and cleft palate.
+While working at the Dight Institute, Reed coined the term “genetic counseling” as a way to describe advice he and his colleagues were giving to physicians in relation to genetic diseases such as Huntington disease, intellectual disability, and cleft palate.
 In particular, he used this terminology to distance his work from terminology such as genetic hygiene, which he viewed as being overly associated with cleanliness products like toothpaste.

 In his writings on genetic counseling, Reed strongly emphasized the importance of respect for his clients, and his approach to counseling has since been regarded as being similar to that of psychologists.
 In 1956, Reed became president of the American Society of Human Genetics.
 That same year, he would release Counseling in Modern Genetics, a book designed to present the concept of genetics and advice related to genetics in a manner that the typical family could comprehend.

 In 1956, Reed attended the first International Congress of Human Genetics, where he introduced and promoted the idea of genetic counseling.

 Though Reed never acquired a formal medical degree, he personally participated in over 4000 cases of genetic counseling.
 Reed retired from academic studies in 1978 and died on February 1, 2003, at the age of 93.